 I am walking.
 I am looking.
-I am looking for your light, oh God, in a world where darkness seeps through.
+I am looking for your light, God, in a world where darkness seeps through.
 My heart is heavy, like lead in my chest.
 My thoughts, they weep.
-They weep from my eyes as my mind makes no sense of their pain…
+They weep from my eyes as my mind makes no sense of this tragic pain…

 I typed these words into my iPhone notes last week while I was walking and praying for Orlando (i.e. prayer walking).
 Even with the summer sun shining, I am finding it difficult to feel warm inside.
 You too?

 The past few weeks have sucker punched us with bad news.
 A truly gifted, rising young star was murdered while signing autographs for fans.
 A beloved zoo gorilla was killed in order to save a boy who had fallen into an enclosure.
 Two young promising lives, and the lives of those who love them, were forever changed by a rape on Stanford’s campus.
 Infants have died, forgotten in hot cars.
 A sweet toddler was unmercifully swept away by an alligator at the most magical place on Earth.
 And, a staggering forty-nine innocent lives were callously discarded without hesitation by one individual in Orlando.

 It keeps coming; all the news is numbing.
 Over and over it plays, as my heart aches and my mind works at interpreting what to do with all the information.
 Frankly, I do not want to learn from such terrible things.
 And, I am saddened by the blame and judgement trailing nastily behind each incident.

 Emotions, undoubtedly, run high with these types of events.
 With each horrific story, we imagine how we would feel in the victim’s shoes.
 Certainly, it is a struggle to remain calm, rational, and full of faith.
 Is there a way to keep ourselves at peace so we inspire change through compassion instead of hostility?

 But Jesus often withdrew to the wilderness for prayer.
 Luke 5:16 New Living Translation (NLT)